sparklabnyc/accra_workshop_2025/README.md

 # Introduction to methods in environmental epidemiology

-Robbie M. Parks and Cascade Tuholske
+Robbie M. Parks and Cascade Tuholske.
+With thanks to Marianthi-Anna Kioumourtzoglou and Garyfallos Konstantinoudis for previous work together informing this material.

 ## Introduction